top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/55_time_series.md

 Requires: Knowledge of k:tuple

-Result: Knowledge of k:time-series, k:time-series-upsampling,
+Result: Knowledge of time series.

-k:time-series-downsampling.
+Result: Knowledge of time series operations, such as upsampling and downsampling.

 </div>